willjones11/willjones11/README.md

 - 👋 Hi, I’m @willjones11
 - 👀 I’m interested in Data Science and Data Mining
 - 🌱 I’m currently learning Spark
-- 📫 How to reach me will.jones11@outlook.com
+- 📫 How to reach me will.jones11@outlook.com and www.linkedin.com/in/williamfjones11/

 <!---
 willjones11/willjones11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.